China tax cut, falling yuan dim Hong Kong’s allure as shopping destination

-With Louis Vuitton bag costing just US$100 more in China, will mainlanders head to Hong Kong for shopping expeditions?
+With Louis Vuitton bag costing just US$100 more in China, will mainlanders still head to Hong Kong for shopping expeditions?

 Tax cut and weakening yuan could affect the way Chinese tourists spend their money in the city, say analysts